Uses of open science: User demographics

-Studies of the use of open science resources have generally highlighted the diversity of user profiles with academic researchers only representing a minor segment of the audience.
-In 2015, the two leading Latin American platforms Redalyc and SciELO have mostly an audience of university students (with 50% and 55% respectively) and professionals in non-academic sectors (20% in SciELO and 17% in Redalyc).
+Studies of the use of open science resources have generally highlighted the diversity of user profiles, with academic researchers only representing a minor segment of the audience.
+In 2015, the two leading Latin American platforms, Redalyc and SciELO, had mostly an audience of university students (with 50% and 55% respectively) and professionals in non-academic sectors (20% in SciELO and 17% in Redalyc).
 Once discounted from other university employees, "researchers only make up 5–6% of the total users".
 On the Finnish platform journal.fi, students are also the main demographic group (with 40% of users), but academic researchers still make up for a large group (36%).

 Convergent estimations of lay readers have been given by the different open science platform studies: 9% of amateur/personal uses in SciELO and 6% in Redalyc, 8% of "private citizens" in the reader survey of journal.fi.

-Open science platforms have a balanced gender distributions.
+Open science platforms have a balanced gender distribution.
 The two Latin American platforms, Redalyc and Scielo, tend to have a relative "predominance of women users" (about 60%).

-The discipline of the resources impact has a varying impact on uses.
+The discipline of the resources' impact has a varying impact on uses.
 Personal interest is more prevalent in the humanities in SciELO.
 In contrast, "little variability between disciplines" has been observed in Redalyc.
-Analysis of the bookmark data let by the readers of F1000Prime on Mendeley highlighted a significant share of uses by disciplines totally distinct from the expected audience.
+Analysis of the bookmark data left by the readers of F1000Prime on Mendeley highlighted a significant share of uses by disciplines totally distinct from the expected audience.